OUR VIEW OF THE SPIRITUALITY OF PEACE BUILDING

 :: A Mechanistic View of People.
 In opposition to the biblical view of people, a mechanistic anthropological view treats humans and the creation as machine-projects rather than living organisms that are also story-subjects.
 Thus, the family, the church and the community is seen as an organization to be fixed rather than an organism to be healed.

-PBCI’s church-resourcing ministry would help address these challenges.
+PBCI’s community-resourcing services would help address these challenges.

-PBCI church-resourcing and peace-building ministries start with Shalom.
+PBCI community-resourcing services and peace-building ministries start with Shalom.
 The Hebrew word shalom basically means, “completeness, soundness, welfare, and peace.”
 Completeness has the idea of being whole—that is, all the parts are connected with each other.
 Soundness can be understood also as safety of the body and clarity of mind.
 Welfare can be viewed as wellness—that is, holistic health and prosperity.
-Peace can be read as tranquility, contentment, and healthy relationships with God and other human beings, and thus, the absence of any hostility or war.
-Shalom can be summarized as the quality of life characterized by harmonious relationship with God, with our Being, with Others, and with the Creation.
+Peace can be read as tranquility, contentment, and healthy relationships with the Creator and other human beings, and thus, the absence of any hostility or war.
+Shalom can be summarized as the quality of life characterized by harmonious relationship with the Creator, with our Being, with Others, and with the Creation.
 Shalom is a vision of life where spirituality, community, identity, and economy-ecology are harmoniously connected with each other.

-PBCI church-resourcing and peace-building ministries do not separate Jesus and Peace.
+PBCI community-resourcing services services and peace-building ministries do not separate Jesus and Peace.
 They both demonstrate and proclaim the Prince of Shalom through actions and words.

 Being martyr-witnesses, first of all, means that we will love all people unconditionally and we will practice selfless love to the point of offering our lives to the people with whom we are called to live and to serve.
 This is exemplified in the humble life of Jesus of Nazareth whom we follow in response to His sacrificial love.